inthehouse/aoe-project/README.md

 ### Organisms
 Organisms are more complex components that combine multiple molecules and atoms to form functional sections of the application.
 They include:<br/>

-**PlayerDetail**: Displays detailed information about a selected player.
-This component integrates the Card component, form elements, and action buttons (e.g., submit and close).
-It is designed to handle user interactions and submit data using Axios for API communication.<br/>
-**PlayerGrid**: Manages a grid of player cards, allowing users to view and select different players.
-It handles layout, interaction, and state management for displaying and selecting players.<br/>
 **Header**: Contains a dropdown element to chose the sort order of the cards<br/>
-***these are the three main components listed in the test pdf***

 ### Pages
 Pages combine organisms and other components to create full-page layouts:<br/>

-**Home**: Integrates PlayerGrid and PlayerDetail to provide an overview of players and detailed information for selected players.
-It demonstrates how the application’s main features work together.
+**Player**: Integrates PlayerGrid and PlayerDetail to provide an overview of players and detailed information for selected players.
+It demonstrates how the application’s main features work together.<br/>
+Player has two components:<br/>
+  - **PlayerDetail**: Displays detailed information about a selected player.
+This component integrates the Card component, form elements, and action buttons (e.g., submit and close).<br/>
+  - **PlayerGrid**: Manages a grid of player cards, allowing users to view and select different players.
+It handles layout, interaction, and state management for displaying and selecting players.<br/>
 ### Setup for Scalability
 The AoE Project is designed with future growth in mind:<br/>